 "...Espinoza delivers a killer organ solo on this strong opener." - Blinded By Sound (review of Charlie Ballantine: Providence)

-Josh earned a Masters Degree in Jazz studies and a minor in classical piano performance from Indiana University where he studied with pianists Jean-Louis Haguenauer and Luke Gillespie.
-He holds a Bachelor of Music degree in Piano Performance from Furman University in Greenville, SC, where he studied with Ruby Morgan.
+Joshua holds a Masters Degree in Jazz studies and a minor in classical piano performance from Indiana University where he studied with pianists Jean-Louis Haguenauer and Luke Gillespie.
+He received a Bachelor of Music degree in Piano Performance from Furman University in Greenville, SC, where he studied with Ruby Morgan.
 While at Furman, Josh was a winner of Furman's Biennial Concerto Competition, performing the final movement of Bartók's Piano Concerto No. 3 with the Furman Symphony Orchestra under the baton of composer Jay Bocook.

 Josh is an active performer, playing regularly with his trio (The Joshua Espinoza Trio) and other local groups in jazz venues across the country.
 Joshua maintains a rigorous musical schedule of performing, accompanying, and teaching students of all ages.
 Josh was born in Honolulu, Hawaii, and grew up in Greensboro, North Carolina.
 He is currently a freelance pianist, composer, and teacher in Baltimore, MD.